-The subject land has been subject to two previous planning permit applications lodged for Lake Park Holdings Pty Ltd (not the current applicant).
+The subject land has been the subject of two previous planning permit applications lodged for Lake Park Holdings Pty Ltd (not the current applicant).
 Both applications were appealed for Failure to Determine (s79 of the Planning and Environment Act 1987 (the Act)).
-The responsible authority position established for each application was not to support the applications.
+The responsible authority's position established for each application was not to support the applications.
 No planning permit was granted by Victorian Civil and Administrative Tribunal (VCAT) in either matter.
 The relevant determinations may be reviewed at: